Hypocalcemia in the Newborn

 How is hypocalcemia in the newborn diagnosed?Your baby's healthcare provider will examine your baby.
 He or she will also do tests to check the amount of calcium in the baby’s blood.

 How is hypocalcemia in the newborn treated?Hypocalcemia may get better without treatment, especially if there are no symptoms.
 Early hypocalcemia most often goes away in a few days.
-Babies with late hypocalcemia may have calcium added to their infant formula.
-Or they may get calcium in an IV.
+Babies with late hypocalcemia may have calcium supplements in their feedings or in an IV.

 Key points about hypocalcemia in the newborn